AbeHandler/SpringRA/README.md

 - **Primary goal**: Submit an ICIS review paper in May 2026
 - **Secondary goal**: Learn about the attention economy for future empirical studies of the YouTube recommendation algorithm
 - **Stretch goal**: Convert the ICIS submission into the lit review for a journal paper on the YouTube algorithm.
 MISQ also has a theory and review section but AH thinks it is very hard to get into.
 Journal of Management, and Academy of Management Annals also publish reviews.
 These are possible venues to target, depending on how things go.
+- **Consireration**: MISQ does DPWs.
+Deadline is in the spring.
+Consider submission.

 ## Project plan